Forecourts – What does the EV movement mean?

-In 1967, had Harold Wilson prempted Michael Gove and passed a law banning petrol and diesel cars from 1990, the country would have been immobilised when that year arrived.
+In 1967, had Harold Wilson pre-empted Michael Gove and passed a law banning petrol and diesel cars from 1990, had that happened the entire British Isle's would have come to a standstill.

-If EVs become the normally accepted mode of personal and commercial transport this would raise a number of issues for the electricity grid.
+If EVs become the commonly accepted model of personal and commercial transport, this would raise several issues for the electricity grid.
 Recharging will place a strain on local electricity substations, which are already close to capacity.

 Although some conventional cars will remain on the road, numbers of electric vehicles (EVs) could balloon to 20 million by 2040 from around 90,000 today; charging them all will require additional electricity.

-Britain faces a power supply challenge in the early 2020s as old nuclear reactors come to the end of their lives and coal-fired plants are planned for closure by 2025.
+Britain's faces a power supply challenge in the early 2020s as old nuclear reactors come to the end of their lives, and coal-fired plants are planned for closure by 2025.

-Supporting millions of EVs is technically feasible, and if drivers can be educated to recharge them overnight when there is spare capacity and if a network of smart meters has been installed to allow variable pricing and if the energy generating companies can be convinced to offer variable tariffs then maybe the infrastructure costs can be minimised.
+Supporting millions of EVs is technically feasible, educating drivers to recharge them overnight when there is spare capacity using a network of smart meters has will allow variable pricing.
+If the energy-generating companies can be convinced to offer variable tariffs, then maybe the infrastructure costs can be minimised.

 So what are the Alternatives?

-Mile for mile, running an electric car is cheaper than running a petrol car, Nissan suggests £0.02/mile if the electricity is bought off-peak, compared with £0.10/mile for petrol or diesel.
-But this disparity is down to tax on road fuel (67 % of the price of a litre of unleaded).
+This disparity is down to tax on-road fuel (67 % of the price of a litre of unleaded).
 If this revenue stream dries up, the government will have to find other taxes to replace this lost revenue or devise mechanisms to recover through the cost of recharging.
-The Institute for Fiscal Studies report of November 2016(2) gives the gross revenue generated by fuel duty at £27.6Bn
+The Institute for Fiscal Studies report of November 2016(2) gives the gross income generated by fuel duty at £27.6Bn.

-The other relevant factor here is the current low cost of electricity due to the fact that most of it is still generated from cheap fossil fuels.
-From an environmental point of view, a switch to electric cars only makes sense if the electricity used to power them is produced by renewable means.
+Another relevant factor is that the current low cost of electricity relies predominantly on energy from cheap fossil fuels.
+From an environmental point of view, a switch to electric cars only makes sense if the energy used to power them comes from renewable sources.

-Will electric vehicles turn out to be the great hope which never quite materialises?
+Will electric vehicles turn out to be a great hope which never quite materialises?
+We don't know.